 The main reason this film went under the radar is due to the fact that it was written off as a blatant rip-off of ‘American Psycho’.
 Yes, it features a serial killer in a regular social setting but that is where the similarities end.
 ‘Mr. Brooks’ is one of those films that leave your mind blown by the time the credits roll.
 Also, it stars Kevin Costner and Demi Moore.
 Should I say more?

 Read More: Best Myanmar Movies of All Time

 15. Time Lapse (2014)

 Although bashed by most critics, this indie film is one of my personal favorites.
 The concept is promising: three people discover a camera that takes photographs of the next day, i.e., the future.
 Although it may have some plot holes, the film more than makes up for it with a fast paced, well executed story.
-The film does have its dark moments and it does a remarkable job in creating tension and fear throughout its duration.
-Also, this movie happens to be debut of Bradley King.
-Remember the name.
+It does have its dark moments and it does a remarkable job in creating tension and fear throughout its duration.
+Also, this movie happens to be the debut of Bradley King.
+Remember the name!

 Read More: Best Psychological Thrillers of All Time

 14. Twin Peaks : Fire Walk With Me (1992)

 ‘Twin Peaks : Fire Walk With Me’ was one of the most hated films at the Cannes Film Festival in 1992.
 The film was probably the worst Lynchian film in terms of critical reception.
 One of the biggest reasons could be its endless production problems, with rifts between series creators Mark Frost and David Lynch, and disappointment among actors themselves.
 Another reason would be the standard Lynch had set for himself, after ‘Blue Velvet’ and the TV series.
 It is probably Lynch’s bleakest visions, and according to me, though not as great, it is Lynch’s ‘A Clockwork Orange’.